 Syntax Description menu-name Name of the menu to delete from the configuration file.

-Command Default No default behavior or values.

-Command History Release Modification

-10.0 This command was introduced.

-12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.

-Usage GuidelinesUse this command to remove any menu commands for a particular menu from the configuration file.As with all global configuration commands, this command will only effect the startup configuration file when you save the running configuration using the copy running-config startup-config EXEC command.

-Examples The following example deletes the menu named Access1:

-no menu Access1

-uə Command Description menu (EXEC) Invokes a user menu. menu command Specifies underlying commands for user menus. menu prompt Specifies the prompt for a user menu. menu text Specifies the text of a menu item in a user menu. menu title Creates a title, or banner, for a user menu.
+Defaults No default behavior or values.
+Command Modes Global configuratior 1 Command History Release Modification 10.0 This command was introduced.
+12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA. onfiguration commands, this command will only effect the startup configuration file unning configuration using the copy running-config startup-config EXEC Examples The following examponent of the following example of the following examples of the following exa ple deletes the menu named Access1: Related Commands Command Description menu (EXEC) Invokes a user menu. menu command Specifies underlying commands for user menus. menu prompt Specifies the prompt for a user menu. menu text Specifies the text of a menu item in a user menu. menu title Creates a title, or banner, for a user menu.